TiendaNube/api-docs/resources/payment_provider.md

 ### Checkout Options

-Payment Providers can implement multiple payment options which will be displayed in the store checkout.
-Each of these implementations will be found in the JavaScript file indicated in the `checkout_js_url` field.
+Payment Providers can implement multiple payment options which will be displayed in the store's checkout.
+The partners has to specify the Payment Options configuration properties via our REST API on the Payment Provider.
+The event handlers for each Payment Options will be defined in the JavaScript file indicated in the `checkout_js_url` field (check [Checkout Resource](./checkout.md#payment-options-javascript-interface).
 This object contains the data that the checkout frontend needs to render these payment options.

 | Field                            | Type          | Description                                                  |
 | :------------------------------- | :------------ | :----------------------------------------------------------- |